popcar2/SimpleLinuxGamingGuide/README.md

 Again, be sure to check out [ProtonDB](tab:https://www.protondb.com/) to see which games run well, and which might not work.

 The final thing you need to know about running games on Steam is that every time you play a game for the first time, Steam creates ~250mb of files inside of `Steam/steamapps/compatdata/[Game ID]`.
 This is called a **prefix** folder.
-I'll talk more about this [in section 6.3](#3-introducing-wine-prefixes), and while you usually don't need to mess with them, it's worth noting so you don't get surprised that installing many small games can use a lot of space.
+I'll talk more about this [in section 6.3](#iii-introducing-wine-prefixes), and while you usually don't need to mess with them, it's worth noting so you don't get surprised that installing many small games can use a lot of space.

-### 4. Installing Proton GE (Optional)
+### IV.
+Installing Proton GE (Optional)

 Another thing you need to know is the existence of Proton-GE, an improved version of Proton that is patched with various fixes and improvements.
 Often if a game has issues with regular proton or you need to squeeze a little bit more FPS, it's preferable to use Proton-GE.
 There are usually zero downsides to using it, so let's use it.